 What happens next?

 As we predicted last month, we now have another six months of the Brexometer!
 So devotees can relax.
 But much more importantly, we have six months of more political manoeuvring, of uncertainty and of confusion in Westminster.
 I hope you have a strong heart!

 Over the coming month, what kind of news will we see?
 Will May still be PM in May?
 Can she possibly reach agreement with Jeremy Corbyn?
 Will we see economic warmth as the evenings get longer, or the chill of political infighting and disagreement?
 How will the Index react?

 Keep following the Brexometer to find out.

 Last month we set up a competition open to everyone, to predict this month’s score.
 April’s winner is Stacey Munday, who hit the nail on the head with her prediction of 5.09.
 She wins the special prize, a Brexometer tenner with the serial number starting AA, one of the first new plastic ten pound notes ever printed.
-See image below.
 Next month would you like to join in?
 There is another Brexometer tenner to win, together with a framed certificate to show off your awesome punditry to your colleagues and friends.
-Just reply to this email with your own prediction (a score out of ten to two decimal places), and a special keepsake could be yours… or you could just spend it!
+Just email your own prediction (a score out of ten to two decimal places), and this special keepsake could be yours… or you could just spend it!